My Four-Day Journey from San Francisco to New York by Train

-I encountered so many different kinds of characters in the train: the man who only talked about work, the optimistic young woman who left her home so she could train (no pun intended) to become a Shaman in New Orleans, the early twenties guy who grew up in a dysfunctional environment and almost ended up in prison if not for his son who inspired him to become a better person, the adventurous old lady who has taken the cross-country train three times, the middle-aged man who quit alcohol and was proud to be sober for ten years, the middle-aged woman who hasn’t quit alcohol but is perfectly fine with her decision.
+I encountered so many different kinds of characters on the train: the man who only talked about work, the optimistic young woman who left her home so she could train (no pun intended) to become a Shaman in New Orleans, the early twenties guy who grew up in a dysfunctional environment and almost ended up in prison if not for his son who inspired him to become a better person, the adventurous old lady who has taken the cross-country train three times, the middle-aged man who quit alcohol and was proud to be sober for ten years, the middle-aged woman who hasn’t quit alcohol but is perfectly fine with her decision.
 Four days and I’ve learned so much about the passengers.

-I met Mr D. on the first morning as we traversed Utah.
+I met Mr. D. on the first morning as we traversed Utah.
 He saw me fiddling with my camera one morning and asked what model it was.
-He told me he dreamed of becoming a photographer and even studied film.
-But because of financial reasons and to support his family, he had to give up his dreams.
-He gave me a few tips about which side of the train to sit to get better views and was nice enough to let me practice taking portraits of him.
+He told me he dreamed of becoming a photographer and even studied film, but because of financial reasons and to support his family, he had to give up his dreams.
+He gave me a few tips about which side of the train to sit on to get better views and was nice enough to let me practice taking portraits of him.

-On one of our stops, a woman saw me taking a photo of Mr D. and asked if I could take her photo too.
+At one of our stops, a woman saw me taking a photo of Mr. D. and asked if I could take her photo too.
 I was happy to do it!

-On some occasions, when I didn’t feel like interacting with people, I went down the lounge car, got myself a hotdog or a pizza from Mr. D. and ate at my coach seat.
+On some occasions, when I didn’t feel like interacting with people, I went down to the lounge car, got myself a hotdog or a pizza from Mr. D., and ate in my coach seat.
 Some people even brought their own food which they stored in a cooler.
 Tap water is available in the coach cars but I didn’t like how it tasted so I spent a few bucks on bottled water.

 Sleeping in coach